We are commanded to love our neighbor: this must mean that we can.

 If you’re not interested in spirituality or geography, faith or place, Jesus or your neighbors, we’re curious what orients your life.
 Maybe our work will be a spark for you.
 We hope we can be a signpost of what an integrated life of faith looks like.

 If you want to know your neighbors and care more for your neighborhood, if you hope the future of the Church is committed to a place, if you believe being like Jesus is loving your literal neighbor, then our organization was created for you.
+We want to learn alongside you.
+We need people rooted in and for their place.
+We’re here to share principles and practices.
+We want to encourage and equip you.
+We want to see your life established for the good of your neighbors and neighborhood.

 “All theology is rooted in geography.”
 The words of pastor and author Eugene Peterson reminds us what we believe about God is ultimately lived out in place.
-The story of God is the story of God, People, and Place.
+You can’t read the Scriptures without getting your hands dirty.
 From Creation to Cross to New Creation, the story of God is a story of place.
-You can’t read the Scriptures without getting your hands dirty.

 Walter Brueggemann, writes “There is a preoccupation in the Bible for place.”
 We have a preoccupation with the conversation about the intersection of faith and place.
 Our perspective is the neighborhood where we live and the place we call home are sacred.
 Our practice is to love our neighbors and follow the way of Jesus.
 This is our foundation and frame.